Find Affordable College Courses

 Mayville State University ranked #6 on this year’s Best Value Nursing Bachelor’s Degree Schools in the Plains States Region list.
 Located in the remote area of Mayville, Mayville State University is a public college with a small student population.

-Mayville State University undergraduate students pay an average of $10,756 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Mayville State University are $10,756 a year.
 The average amount in student loans that nursing majors at Mayville State University take out while working on their Bachelor's Degree is $33,395.

 Minot State University ranked #7 on this year’s Best Value Nursing Bachelor’s Degree Schools in the Plains States Region list.
 MSU is a small public school located in the town of Minot.

-MSU undergraduate students pay an average of $8,163 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at MSU are $8,163 a year.
 After completing their Bachelor's Degree, nursing graduates from MSU carry an average student debtload of $27,508.

-Metropolitan State University ranked #9 on this year’s Best Value Nursing Bachelor’s Degree Schools in the Plains States Region list.
-Metro State is a moderately-sized public school located in the city of Saint Paul.
+Metropolitan State University did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
+It came in at #9 on the list.
+Metro State is a medium-sized public school located in the city of Saint Paul.

 Metro State undergraduate students pay an average of $9,394 in tuition and fees each year.
 The average amount in student loans that nursing majors at Metro State take out while working on their Bachelor's Degree is $34,517.